MyLife4What/triangle/README.md

 8. Normally, **all** the lines of test code should be executed.
 When some part of test code is not executed it may indicate a problem with the tests.
 Explain the problem in the unit test code. (write you answer below).

-   Answer: If some part of test code is not executed, it may because some tests may not meet the desired point, so it does not test.
+   Answer: If some part of test code is not executed.
+It may be because your test fails once, so it will not run the rest test.

 When done, **push your work to Github, including your changes to README**.